sreeji10/myblog/exampleSite/content/blog/post-3.md

 -Execute the command in the terminal </br>
--This will download the certifate the the logged-in users home directory.
+-This will download the certificate the the logged-in users home directory.

 ```console
 $ curl --create-dirs -o $HOME/.postgresql/root.crt -O https://cockroachlabs.cloud/clusters/7f5acd64-69eb-4684-bd61-d7cdb946a678/cert